DataDog/hiring-engineers/answers.md

 ```

 ---
-Now that the database is installed.
-I needed to install the integration.
-I went to the Datadog docs site, and found the [Installing Integrations Page](http://docs.datadoghq.com/guides/installcoreextra/)
+Now that the database is installed, I need to install the integration.
+I went to the Datadog docs site, and found the [Installing Integrations Page](http://docs.datadoghq.com/guides/installcoreextra/).
 I also found the [Integrations install dashboard](https://app.datadoghq.com/account/settings#integrations).
 I decided to try out the install from the website, to see if it would push the installation to my host.
 It looks like the dashboard page give instructions on how to configure the